hyperquack/exposed/README.md

 # Exposed ("Client")

-Exposed is a Continuous Threat Exposure utility that simplifies managing your attack surface.
+Exposed is a Continuous Threat Exposure utility that simplifies securing your attack surface.

 ## Usage

-The client is a simple command-line interface (*and SDK!*) to create fully autonomous security tooling.
+The client is a command-line interface (*and SDK!*) to create fully autonomous security tooling.

 > A valid keychain file is required to get started